tryolabs/unicef-geospatial/README.md

 This will start a local server at `http://127.0.0.1:8000/`.

+### Accessing the logs

+The logs are stored in langfuse cloud.
+They are accesible [here](https://cloud.langfuse.com/organization/cm6gkfzm100dxo9t33ydvuyxw).

 ### Project structure

 - `unicef_geospatial/`: The main project for working with geospatial data.